jpc-hpe/my_nvim_config/README.md

 The default settings use left/right arrows to navigate the command line completion.
 This is unintuitive for me, as the possible completions are laid out vertically, so I prefer to use up/down arrows.
 The file includes this change.

-I also create shortcuts for my experimental pluging `chitshit`.
+I also create shortcuts for my experimental plugin `chitshit`.

 ### options.lua